September 19th is a date for Mexicans that is difficult to forget.

 The preliminary report from the National Seismological Service (SSN) of Mexico said that it was of magnitude 7.1, with an epicenter to the southeast of Axochiapan, Morelos.
 This powerful quake came just twelve days after another struck Chiapas, Mexico, some 650 km away.

 The staff of Envirofit complied with all safety protocols, staying below the recommended times in case of emergency.
 Thankfully we were able to remain safe, but the devastation suffered across the city has been well covered by the international press.
-The deceased in this tragedy number more than 300, and more than 1,000 people have been affected in different communities across Mexico.
+The deceased in this tragedy number 370, and more than 6,000 people have been injured in different communities across Mexico.

 Public and private organizations have opened shelters and collection centers to help the most affected communities in the Federal District of Mexico City, and the state of Morelos.
 These efforts were in addition to the continued support being given to the states of Oaxaca, Chiapas and Veracruz, who are still recovering from the magnitude 8.1 earthquake that had struck on September 7th.